 In May 2022, LFA and GOPB began the first efficiency evaluations of state agencies.
 This year’s evaluations included:

-- — Utah Department of Transportation (UDOT): Equipment Operators (expected January 2023)
+- Utah Department of Transportation (UDOT): Transportation Technician Training (February 2023)

 Per statute, these reports are directed to the agency, who is then responsible for implementing the recommendations.
 OLAG is directed to provide follow up and oversight of implementation.